zxckv/pluto/README.md

 ```

 > [!NOTE]
 > Devloper mode will work in conjunction with any of the other options available.
-It can also be placed in any position.
+It can also be placed in any argument position.

 ## License